 - Cutting Board

 - Slice the tofu however you want (cubed works well).

-- Toss tofu and remaining ingredients together in a container.
+- Toss tofu and remaining ingredients together in a well-sealed container.
 Give it a good shake.

-- Place it in the fridge for at least one night and up to 3 nights.
+- Place tofu container in the fridge for at least a few hours, one night is ideal (and up to 3 nights is okay as well).
 If you get a chance give the tofu a shake to get the marinade over all the tofu pieces.

 - When you are ready to cook the tofu, drain away the excess marinade.
 Place the tofu onto a baking tray lined with either parchment paper or a silicone baking mat.

 - Bake at 350 °F for 10 minutes, then flip tofu and place it back into the oven for 10 more minutes.